Stay safer on free Wi-Fi

 Use a VPN

 But it’s not just evil twin attacks and MitM attacks you need to watch out for.
 Cybercriminals have other ways to intercept your private data.
 Use a VPN on public Wi-Fi to help boost your privacy and protect the personal information you share online.
-VPNs like Norton Secure VPN act as a secure tunnel through which your communications travel, helping to ensure that they remain confidential and protected from prying eyes.
+VPNs like Norton VPN act as a secure tunnel through which your communications travel, helping to ensure that they remain confidential and protected from prying eyes.

 Use reliable antivirus software